Randomness of Mobius coefficents and brownian motion: growth of the Mertens function and the Riemann Hypothesis: A bird's eye view of the problem

-If someone is wondering about this stochastic behavior of the Mertens function, it is worth stressing that there is nothing which prevents a deterministic sequence from being a realization of a random process, and the restricted M\"{o}bius coefficients together with the associate Mertens function seem indeed to be a very good example of this fact.
+It is worth stressing that there is nothing which prevents a deterministic sequence from being a realization of a random process, and the restricted M\"{o}bius coefficients together with the associate Mertens function seem indeed to be a very good example of this fact. {For instance, imagine the random process of a person flipping a coin a large number of times, and recording the sequence of the outcome of the flips as a list in a sacred book kept in a secure chamber in a church, or the National Bureau of Standards.
+The existence of the book now makes the sequence completely deterministic, since anyone can access the book, and everyone agrees on its precise content.
+It's a rather boring book and, unlike the gambler, an individual feels no nervous anticipation of what will be the next flip, since it is already all known to anyone.}